ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 Before calling `Listen`, the caller must have initialized the Preconnection
-during the pre-establishment phase with a Local Endpoint identifier, as well
+during the pre-establishment phase with a Local Endpoint specifier, as well
 as all properties necessary for Protocol Stack selection.
 A Remote Endpoint
 may optionally be specified, to constrain what Connections are accepted.